-Understanding what nutrients are included in the calculation of the Health Star Rating system can be complex.
-This article aims to simplify which nutrients bring up the star rating and which ones bring it down.
+Understanding what is included in the calculation of the Health Star Rating system can be complex.
+This article aims to simplify which nutrients and components bring up the star rating and which ones bring it down.

 - Saturated fat